-Figure 5.1 A map of all earthquakes located in Taranaki by GeoNet between July 2016 and June 2017.
+Figure 5.1 A map of all earthquakes located in Taranaki by GeoNet between 1 July 2017 and 30 June 2018.
 Red circles indicate earthquakes less than 50 km deep and open black circles those more than 50 km deep.
 The size of the symbol is proportional to the magnitude of the earthquake.
 Active faults (thick black lines) are from the New Zealand Active Faults Database (Langridge et al. 2016).
 The dashed box marks the area covered by the cross-section in Figure 5.2A.
 Map data © OpenStreetMap contributors.

-Figure 5.2 A. A projected east-west cross-section showing earthquakes less than 50 km deep located in Taranaki between July 2016 and June 2017.
+Figure 5.2 A. A projected west-east (left to right) cross-section showing earthquake hypocentres less than 50 km deep located in Taranaki between 1 July 2017 and 30 June 2018.
 This figure projects hypocentres within 20 km of the position of the cross-section onto the cross-section.
-Topography is shown in the upper part of the diagram, with the inverted triangle marking the position of the coast at Cape Egmont.
+The ground elevation is illustrated on upper part of the diagram (green line), with the inverted triangle marking the position of the coast at Cape Egmont.
 The horizontal:vertical scale is 1:1.
 The location of the cross-section is shown as a dashed box in Figure 5.1.
 B. Histogram of the depths of the earthquakes shown in Figure 5.2A.